-The body is inflamed and filled with lactic acid after an intense workout, so my primary goal is recovery, says Tamal Dodge, ERYT, a yoga instructor in Venice, California and star of Element: Hatha and Flow Yoga for Beginners DVD.
-Many people reach for protein after exercise, but since most protein is acidic, you're better off feeding your body something alkaline and anti-inflammatory, he says.
+The body is inflamed and filled with lactic acid after an intense workout, so the primary goal is recovery, says Tamal Dodge, E.R.Y.T., a yoga instructor in Venice, CA. Many people reach for protein after exercise, but since most protein is acidic, one of the best after-workout snacks is something alkaline and anti-inflammatory, he says.

-"I eat organic grapes or fruits that are alkaline, and I try to incorporate something that is really anti-inflammatory like turmeric," Dodge says.
+"I eat organic grapes or fruits that are alkaline, and I try to incorporate something that is really anti-inflammatory such as turmeric," says Dodge.
 "I will make a smoothie with frozen bananas, berries, and a one-inch piece of turmeric with water and agave.
 About 20 or 30 minutes later, I will eat something high in protein, as my body is now ready to take in something acidic."

 Sunbutter and Dates